XiaoMi/mace/docs/getting_started/how_to_build.rst

 -  Caffe

-MiAI Compute Engine converter only supports Caffe 1.0+, you need to upgrade your models with Caffe built-in tool when necessary,
+MACE converter only supports Caffe 1.0+, you need to upgrade your models with Caffe built-in tool when necessary,

 .. code:: bash